 Tell your doctor immediately if you experience any changes in your vision.
 Lyrica may cause blurring or other changes in eyesight.
 Your doctor may ask you to stop taking Lyrica to improve these symptoms.

 Tell your doctor immediately if you have any thoughts of suicide or self-harm, any unusual changes in mood or behaviour, or show signs of depression.
-Some people being treated with anti-epileptics such as Lyrica have had thoughts of harming themselves or taking their life.
+Some people taking medicines to treat convulsions, such as Lyrica, have had thoughts of harming themselves or taking their life.

 Patients and caregivers should be alert and monitor for these effects.